saadmubeen/MPS-CAN/README.md

 =======
 Installation
 =======
 There are two packages namely setup.exe and setup1.msi in the folder of each version of the tool.
 Please download and install setup.exe.
-In the case, if you are missing the required libraries then you can install setup1.msi first before installing setup.exe.
+In the case, if you are missing the required libraries then you can install setup1.msi that includes the tool.

 =======